mnsh5/rust-demo-app/README.md

-# Real-Time Chat with Rust and Rocket
+# Real-Time Chat with Rust and Rocket - DevOps Practice Example

-This is a real-time chat application developed with Rust and Rocket, inspired by Slack.
-It provides instant messaging between users, thematic channels, and user authentication.
+This real-time chat application, developed with Rust and Rocket, is used as an example for DevOps practice, showcasing Kubernetes (K8s) deployment.
+The app provides instant messaging between users, thematic channels, and user authentication.

 ## Key Features